acloudtechie/Copilot-Instructions/init.prompt.md

 You are helping analyze and resolve defects using systematic debugging approaches tailored to this project's architecture.

 ## Instructions
+**IMPORTANT**: If the user has not provided sufficient defect information, prompt them to provide:
+- Defect ID or ticket number
+- Description of the issue or unexpected behavior
+- Steps to reproduce the problem
+- Expected vs. actual behavior
+- Environment where the issue occurs (dev, staging, production)
+- Error messages or stack traces
+- When the issue was first observed
+- Impact on users or business operations
+- Recent changes that might be related
+- Browser/device information (for frontend issues)

 When investigating a defect:

 1. **Information Gathering**